If you've blocked our ad, please consider unblocking it.

 In October, the November 1997 issue of Monthly CoroCoro Comics showed off three new types of trainers, along with their official art, leaving the editors to speculate on what role they played and what kind of Pokémon they would use.
 These three were Firebreather, Schoolboy, and Lass.

 In mid-November, the December 1997 issue of CoroCoro was published, continuing on the theme of introducing three characters per issue.
 These characters were Kurt, Fisherman, and Kimono Girl.
 Kurt was specifically described as a non-trainer character, but his role in the game was still unknown.

 The first publicly playable demo of Pokémon Gold andSilver was then featured at Space World '97, a showcase event held in Tokyo from November 21 to 23.
-Gold and Silver kiosks were separated into two large rows, and players were able to choose which version they wanted to try.
-Playtime was limited to around 10 minutes.
+Attendees could try the games out, a promo video was on display, and an event guidebook was distributed.

 Big news!
 It seems that some of the Pokémon set to debut in Pokémon Gold and Silver have been found to carry items themselves.
 What's more, I hear that there are occasions when, if the Pokémon is intelligent enough, it will use the item it's holding to give it an advantage in battle.
 It also appears that when you trade Pokémon with a friend, you'll also be able to exchange items.
 I'm sorry, but that's all the information I have right now...

 The professor also advertised a number of new Pokédex features:

 I also had a hand in revising and improving the latest version of the Pokédex.
 Pages can now be flipped through 10 at a time, and it will even automatically search by Pokémon type - Water, Fire, Grass, etc.